Balancing Work and Public Benefits

 In December 2014, the federal government passed the Achieving a Better Life Experience (ABLE) Act that allows families and individuals with disabilities the opportunity to create tax-advantaged accounts that can be used to help maintain health, independence, and quality of life.

-In Missouri, this is known as MO ABLE.
+In Missouri, this is known as MO ABLE(link is external).
 MO ABLE is an investment account available to eligible individuals with disabilities.
 These accounts allow individuals to save and invest money without losing eligibility to Medicaid or SSI.
 Earnings in MO ABLE accounts are not subject to federal income tax as long as savings are spent on “Qualified Disability Expenses”.

 An “Eligible Individual” is someone who developed their disability before the age of 26.
 The individual must have been living with their disability for at least one year, or they must expect their disability to last for at least a year.
 In Missouri, these accounts are administered by the Missouri State Treasurer’s office.